On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Evaluation

 To maintain synchronization across subdomains, LAMMPS relies heavily on MPI communication, which generates traffic in two main forms.
 Point-to-point (P2P) messages are used to transfer data between neighboring subdomains for short-range interactions.
 LAMMPS also uses several collective communication operations: \texttt{MPI\_AllReduce} (which dominates overall communication and can lead to network congestion) aggregates data across all processors; \texttt{MPI\_Broadcast} distributes control information; and \texttt{MPI\_AlltoAll} is used during FFT computations for long-range interactions, adding to the global traffic.

 In summary, LAMMPS creates a mix of localized and global communication patterns, with \texttt{MPI\_AllReduce} identified as the primary contributor to potential network bottlenecks, especially in large-scale simulations.
 Being an all-to-all communication operation, \texttt{MPI\_AllReduce} will use most paths between nodes.
 This means that this operation will have the most degradation if all links are in a power-saving state. \figurename~\ref{fig:lammps-throughput} shows the network efficiency or throughput (normalized against the total network bandwidth) for the complete execution time (2.431 seconds) in the configured system.
 The total energy consumed is 9.993~MJ by nodes and 1.846~MJ by the network, totaling 11.839~MJ for the whole system.
+The base execution time (no power-saving mechanisms) is 2.4313 seconds.
 We can see that after a second of computation, the network activity starts being intermittent with several traffic spikes due to the inter-node collective operations.